lightspeedwp/lsx-business-directory/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 == Description ==
-LSX Business Directory plugin adds the ability to include a structured exercise and nutrition programme to your WordPress website using the LSX Theme and extensions.
-TODO: change description
+LSX Business Directory plugin allows you to add a business directory listings to your WordPress website using the LSX Theme and extensions.

 Features include:
-* TODO: add features
+* Category and location filters on the listing archive page (requires FacetWP and LSX Search)
+* Set a banner image for each listing
+* Configure contact form for individual listings
+* Compact contact details card with logo
+* HTML enabled description field for business description

 == Gutenberg Compatible Plugin ==
 The *LSX Business Directory* is a fully Gutenberg compatible [WordPress](https://wordpress.org/) plugin, powered by the latest software.